Nebelung-Dev/Nebelung-Dev/README.md

 **About Me**

-- I am currently working on Metallic and Eclipse as well as other projects
+- I am currently working on Cobalt, Metallic, and Eclipse as well as other projects
 - Owner of the late Fog Network
 - Waiting for Silksong